tinkerbell/hook/README.md

 1. Create a file named `images.txt` in the [images/hook-embedded/](images/hook-embedded/) directory.
 1. Populate this `images.txt` file with the list of images to be embedded.
 See [images/hook-embedded/images.txt.example](images/hook-embedded/images.txt.example) for details on the required file format.
-1. Change directories to [images/hook-embedded/](images/hook-embedded/) and run the [pull-images.sh](images/hook-embedded/pull-images.sh) script.
+1. Change directories to [images/hook-embedded/](images/hook-embedded/) and run [`pull-images.sh`](images/hook-embedded/pull-images.sh) script when building amd64 images and run [`pull-images.sh arm64`](images/hook-embedded/pull-images.sh) when building arm64 images.
 Read the comments at the top of the script for more details.
 1. Change directories to the root of the HookOS repository and run `sudo ./build.sh build ...` to build the HookOS kernel and ramdisk.
 FYI, `sudo` is needed as DIND changes file ownerships to root.

 ### Build system TO-DO list